 About Robert Lucero

-Dr. Lucero is a Fellow of the American Academy of Nursing and the New York Academy of Medicine.
-He is currently a Standing Member of the AHRQ Health Information Technology Study Section and Editor of Nursing Economic$ Information Technology for Health Promotion & Care Delivery column.
-Dr. Lucero is a member of the American Nurses Association, Sigma Theta Tau International, AcademyHealth, AMIA, and the National Association of Hispanic Nurses.
-In 2018, Dr. Lucero was selected as the recipient of the UF Health Sciences Center Superior Accomplishment Award in Community Service for his significant and meaningful community-based research and mentorship of pre- and postdoctoral trainees.
+I am a Fellow of the American Academy of Nursing and the New York Academy of Medicine.
+I am also a member of the American Nurses Association, Sigma Theta Tau International, AcademyHealth, AMIA, and the National Association of Hispanic Nurses.
+In 2018, I was selected as the recipient of the UF Health Sciences Center Superior Accomplishment Award in Community Service for my significant and meaningful community-based research and mentorship of pre- and post-doctoral trainees.

 My research is leading the way to inform infrastructure development for data-driven knowledge generation that serves as a model for organizations across the United States to improve the quality of care for hospitalized older adults.
 I am leveraging electronic patient, clinical, and administrative data and data science methods to identify valid, modifiable factors that predict hospital-acquired falls (HAF), which affect annually approximately one million US hospitalized patients.
 My lab also explores the use of registered nurses’ progress notes, or text data on patient observations, to predict HAF.